John 21

 [5] Then Jesus says to them, Children, do you have any fish?
 They answered Him, No.

-“They answered Him, No.” In their answer, we can also notice that the disciples feel disappointed that they caught nothing; the fishermen went out to catch fish and caught nothing, so it was normal to feel disappointed in their work.
+“They answered Him, No.” In their answer, we can also notice that the disciples feel disappointed that they caught nothing.
+The fishermen went out to catch fish and caught nothing, so it was normal to feel disappointed in their work.
 Also, from their answer, we can see that they still didn’t recognize the Lord.

 [6] And He said to them, Cast the net to the right side of the boat, and you will find.
 They cast, therefore, and they were not able to haul it in from the great number of fish.

 “They cast, therefore, and they were not able to haul it in from the great number of fish.”
-This is the result of obeying, the disciples obey the word of the beloved Son of God, and they have done according to His command, and now they receive the result of obeying; there is a large number of fish in their net.
+This is the result of obeying.
+The disciples obey the word of the beloved Son of God, and they have done according to His command, and now they receive the result of obeying; there is a large number of fish in their net.

 [7] Therefore, that disciple whom Jesus loved says to Peter, It is the Lord.
 So, Simon Peter having heard that it is the Lord, girt on the outer tunic (for he was poorly clothed), and cast himself into the sea.